Student Handbook/FAQ 2013/14

-Continuously assessed work is submitted electronically via https://www.cs.bham.ac.uk/internal/students/submission or handed in to the School Office.
+Continuously assessed work is submitted electronically via https://www.cs.bham.ac.uk/internal/students/submission or via Canvas.
+Your lecturer will confirm for each of your modules.
+Very occasionally work will be handed in to the Teaching Support Office via drop off post boxes.
 In the latter case, you must sign the declaration on the cover sheet regarding plagiarism.
 You will receive a receipt for your submission - keep your receipt safe in case you suspect that your submission got lost.

 The online system will send a digitally signed email, which will include details and hashes of the files you have submitted.